 Do your LinkedIn connections spell your value to a potential employer?
 I may say, a significant part.
-LinkedIn has become the go-to for job recruiters everywhere.
-Your profile information, LinkedIn connections, and recommendations have become a factor in hiring processes and could be the ticket for your next great job.
+LinkedIn has become the go-to platform for job recruiters everywhere.
+Your profile information (job experience, accomplishments, interests, etc), connections, and recommendations have become a factor in hiring processes and could be the ticket for your next great job.

 LinkedIn's filing with the U.S. Securities and Exchange Commission revealed that Microsoft fiercely outbid other tech giants, including Google and Facebook, among other large corporations.